- Operating system requirements

 - ArcGIS Server for the Java Platform

 - ArcGIS Server Web ADF Runtime for .NET Framework

 - ArcGIS Image Server (including all clients)

 These products can exist together on the same machine if they are all version 10.3.1.

 ArcGIS Server on cloud platforms

-You can deploy ArcGIS Server in the cloud.
+You can deploy ArcGIS for Server in the cloud.
 Many organizations do this to increase performance and capacity without having to buy and configure new hardware.
-Cloud platforms allow you to add more capabilities to your ArcGIS Server deployment, including resizing computer capacity, automatically scaling capacity up and down according to conditions you define, automatically distributing application traffic across multiple instances for better performance, and much more.
+Cloud platforms let you add more capabilities to your ArcGIS for Server deployment, including resizing compute capacity, automatically scaling capacity up and down according to conditions you define, automatically distributing application traffic across multiple instances for better performance, and much more.

 Supported virtualization environments

-All components of ArcGIS Enterprise are fully supported on virtual environments as long as they run on supported platforms.
-When running third-party applications with ArcGIS Enterprise, such as relational databases, the application must also be supported in a virtual environment.
+All components of ArcGIS for Server are fully supported on virtual environments as long as they run on supported platforms.
+When running third-party applications with ArcGIS for Server, such as relational databases, the application must also be supported in a virtual environment.
 Check the third-party vendor for its virtualization support.

-The following virtualization environments are known to perform well with ArcGIS Enterprise:
+The following virtualization environments are known to perform well with ArcGIS for Server: